Read with BonusRead with Bonus

 For the past three years, Diana had almost gotten used to the daily accusations and humiliation she faced every single day.

-Alex sneered, "Get out of the Smith Manor, don't get in my way."
+Alex sneered, "Get out of the Smith Manor; don't get in my way."
 He instructed Zayne, "Throw all her things out of the Smith Manor.
-They are extremely dirty because of her."
+They are extremely tainted because of her."

-Diana suddenly felt fed up.
+Diana suddenly grew tired of it.
 Sometimes she didn't even understand what Alex wanted.

 A perfect couple turned into resentful partners, and their entanglement only brought pain to themselves.